ZAEDPolSl/HistoKit/docs/source/TissueDetection.rst

 bg_thr_hist
 ^^^^^^^^^^^

-Histograms with background threshold values for each color channel calculated with GaMRed algorithm, or with Otsu method when threshold obtained with GaMRed is too small.
+Histograms with background threshold values for each color channel calculated with GaMRed algorithm, or with Otsu method when threshold obtained with GaMRed is too small (smaller than ``0.7*255``).

 .. image:: ../img/hist.jpg
    :width: 282